-In the early 1980s, along with the famous Ingenieur series of antimagnetic, shock-resistant timekeepers, the gorgeous IWC Da Vinci line of expensive wrist watches was not just a plain groundbreaker.
+In the early 1980s, along with the famous Ingenieur series of antimagnetic, shock-resistant timekeepers, the gorgeous IWC Da Vinci line was not just a plain groundbreaker.
 Almost 25 years ago, when the world was almost conquered by the dirt-cheap, but highly accurate quartz watches, IWC’s master watchmaker Kurt Klaus somehow managed to create an automatic movement with a perpetual calendar complication that gave the whole industry a second chance.
 This new IWC Da Vinci Perpetual Calendar Chronograph is here to celebrate his heritage.

 Although not particularly affordable, the 1985 IWC Da Vinci Ref.
 3750 enjoyed an unprecedented level of success among discerning customers thanks to its accurate IWC Caliber 79261 perpetual calendar movement and the price that was just about half of that of its closest competitors.

-Based on the industry workhorse Valjoux 7750 chronograph movement that was introduced 10 years earlier, the new caliber was equipped with such functions as the moonphase indicator and a perpetual calendar complication that would require no adjustment until the year 2499!
+Based on the industry workhorse ETA Valjoux 7750 chronograph movement that was introduced 10 years earlier, the new caliber was equipped with such functions as the moonphase indicator and a perpetual calendar complication that would require no adjustment until the year 2499!

 The new iteration of the model, the IWC Da Vinci Perpetual Calendar Chronograph was presented at SIHH 2009.
 I highly doubt that it will become a sea change timepiece for the industry but it is nevertheless one of the most interesting watches revealed in the last couple of years.